 - Professional Experience:

 While in college, I worked for a few architecture firms, most notably Bignell, Watkins, Hasser in Annapolis.
 I was exposed mostly to commercial construction, working on several retail chains, shopping centers and office buildings.
 But the bulk of my work experience is in contracting as a project manager.
 I worked for three subcontractors, one specializing in composite floor systems, another in window treatments and laboratory casework and the last one in high-end shading systems and acoustical fabric-wrapped wall panels.
-Currently, I own a small design/construction firm with my husband.
-Shepard Home Studios has been in business since 2001.
-We do a variety of work in residential design and light commercial projects.
-We also do specialty work in professional organization, interiors, cabinetry, and furniture design.
+Currently I work with my husband's firm, Spire Architecture.

 - Courses Taught: